 It is only in walking meditation that we take our meditation “for a walk.”
 It is only in this practice that the total absorption of meditative states can be married to movement.
 For this reason, walking meditation is an excellent way to help your body-mind integrate your meditative experiences with your active life in the world.
 Walking practice is a great bridge between stillness and movement.
 On a good day, you can find stillness-in-movement during your walking.

 I think walking is particularly valuable when you have a lot of energy in your system.
 It can be a huge help, perhaps especially with energies like anger or restlessness that make it hard to sit still.
 When these come visit, it is often helpful to walk for a period of time, then consider transitioning to another posture for a longer meditation.
 Other times, 30-45 minutes of walking can allow you to go deep into meditation while gently stepping.
 I remember a retreat I led last fall when I decided to take a risk and lead a very long outdoor walking meditation on a slightly cold day.
 Once I started, the whole group was following me, so I could not turn around to sense how they were doing.
 I wasn’t 100% sure, but I felt that they were ready for a deep dive into walking practice.
 And later, to my relief and delight, they shared that it had been the most surprising part of the one-day retreat!
 Yes, walking can be like that.
 The late Fr.
 Tom Hand, a Jesuit priest who taught Christian Zen for many years in Burlingame, CA, spoke of walking meditation as potentially “addictive” (his word).
 I have found it can be so.
-I encourage you to let this practice find where it can give its gifts to you.
+If anything in you says “yes” to what you’re reading here, I encourage you to let this practice find where it can give its gifts to you.